Corbicula: Taxonomy

 Despite extensive phylogenetic study of the genus, appropriate categorization of invasive populations has remained a challenge.
 Lack of clarity in their phylogeny may be due to being hermaphroditic androgens, though no single species of Corbicula has been described as fully androgenetic.
 Rather, 4-5 specific androgenetic lineages are described in the scientific literature.
 Form A, B, and D are found within the North America; Form C is in South America; and another form(s) has described in Europe.
 Cross-breeding between androgenetic and native Corbicula lineages have made it difficult to create a clear taxonomy of the genus, and it is still unclear whether androgenesis arose independently multiple times or originated from a smaller number of lineages that then cross-bred with sexual Corbicula species.
+A comprehensive molecular phylogenetic study based on the largest DNA sequence dataset assembled for the genus revealed that Corbicula comprises two subgenus-level clades: Corbicula s.s. and Sphaerocorbicula Bolotov, Bespalaya & Aksenova, 2026.
+The analysis identified at least 27 well-supported species-level clusters.
+Two new species were described from Myanmar: C. bilini and C. lemroae.
+Additionally, Sphaerium avanum Theobald, 1874 was transferred to Cyrenidae as Corbicula (Sphaerocorbicula) avana comb. nov., and five nominal species were synonymised.

 Invasiveness

 Corbicula clams are remarkably proficient invasive species, with native ranges spanning from Australia to Africa, but can now be found in most other continents.
 In North America, Corbicula may have initially invaded as a human food source, though the origin of invasion in other continents has not been determined.
 However, genotyping may aid in tracking the number of introductions occurring in non-native habitats.

 Part of what contributes to its invasive success is its androgenetic reproductive strategy, wherein a single individual may be capable of creating an entire population, but beyond androgenesis, Corbicula owe their invasive potential to anthropogenic factors and their life history strategies.
 Corbicula have high reproductive capacities, which may be in part due to their ability to self-fertilize, and the high dispersal potential of their larvae.
 Corbicula are also phenotypically plastic, which may allow them to outcompete native mussels, and their occurrence at high densities may drive native mussel glochidia mortality.
-Their high competitive ability is of concern, in part due to the already endangered status of many of the world’s mussel species.
+Their high competitive ability is of concern, in part due to the already endangered status of many of the world's mussel species.

 Though Corbicula are proficient competitors, they have a small number of lineages, and have worldwide low genetic diversity, which is attributed to their reproductive capabilities.
 While this generally does not contribute to their success, phenotypic plasticity may buffer them from the effects of low genetic diversity, though it is suggested that population bottlenecks may have occurred during their invasions.
 Despite the potential for population bottlenecks, there is a need for better control methods, as active spread has occurred.
 While some eradication methods work, such as deposition of dry ice pellets, the use of a heat torch, and temperature shock, preventative measures are of utmost importance as invasives are often difficult to detect prior to establishment.